-In case of a change of the degree programme
+In case of a change of the degree program

-If you want to change from another course of studies to meteorology and climate physics, you can in principle have achievements from the old course of studies recognised by the examination board.
-Students of Meteorology and Climate Physics fill in the form after consulting apl.
-Prof. Dr. Andreas Fink (Advisory Service for Meteorology and Climate Physics).
+If you want to change from another course of studies to Meteorology, you can in principle have achievements from the old course of studies recognized by the examination board.
+Students of Meteorology fill in the form after consulting appl.
+Prof. Dr. Andreas Fink (Advisory Service for Meteorology).